 Keep the radiator clean

 Another way to keep your compressor running cool is to keep the radiator well ventilated.
 Regularly flushing out the radiator fins to keep them free of dust and debris will allow for ample airflow.
-See our video on flushing the radiator fins here.
+See our video on summer compressor maintenance here.

 Run the machine with the canopy down

 Here's a common misconception: running the compressor with the canopy or "hood" up will keep it cooler.
 It's actually quite the opposite!
 The compressor is designed to run with the canopy down, so air can be properly directed over the engine, keeping it cool.
 It's always best to run the compressor with the canopy down.